vppillai/h3Docs/system/net/docs/configuration.md

 6. Instance 0:

-    a) Configure the Network Interface as Wifi or Ethernet.
+    a.
+Configure the Network Interface as Wifi or Ethernet.
 Note that Ethernet as an interface can only be chosen if the 'Supported Interaces' param is WIFI_ETHERNET.
 ![](./images/Net_service_Inst0_Intf.png)

     b) Configure the Ip Protocol as either TCP or UDP